Table of Contents:

 Wabakimi Country’s Witchwood River System

 Northwest Ontario’s Wabakimi area is a paddler’s dream, with countless lake and river tripping combinations limited only by time and ambition.
-This post looks at the forty-five-kilometer Witchwood River system, which is one of a number of north/south routes that paddlers can use to get from the Ogoki River to the Attwood or Albany River systems.
+This post looks at the forty-five-kilometre Witchwood River system, which is one of the north/south routes that paddlers can use to get from the Ogoki River to the Attwood or Albany River systems.
 It is located to the northeast of the actual boundaries of Wabakimi Provincial Park, and its entire length is included in the Attwood River Conservation Reserve.

 —————-